 When it comes to the full-cycle product development or creation of one of the essential milestones, most companies choose from the three paths available to them.
 Let’s consider the potential benefits and pitfalls of each of them.

 - Hire an in-house team locally.
-Sometimes hiring local teams really makes sense, for example, when the cost of the local workforce is lower than the cost of offshore designers and developers, however, it is rather an exception than a rule.
-In most cases, hiring an in-house team means you need to solve all organizational issues, rent a premise, look for suitable specialists, interview and test them, plus always control their work.
-This way promises a lot of time and money to be spent.
+Sometimes hiring local teams really makes sense, for example, when the cost of the local workforce is lower than the cost of offshore designers and developers.
+However, it is rather an exception than a rule.
+In most cases, hiring an in-house team means you need to solve all organizational issues, rent premises, look for suitable specialists, interview and test them, plus always control their work.
+This way promises a lot of time and money to be spent;

 - Hire freelancers.
-Some of the startup companies also decide to hire freelancers, since they are quite used to working remotely, plus there is a great talent pool to choose from.
+Some startup companies also decide to hire freelancers since they are quite used to working remotely, plus there is a great talent pool to choose from.
 Freelancers are also more affordable options compared to in-house teams.
-However, this way of creating your UI and UX will require you to establish clear communication practices and you will also have to control each task in a remote mode.
+However, this way of creating your UI and UX will require you to establish clear communication practices, and you will also have to control each task remotely;

 - Outsource your UI/UX development.
 Outsourcing the development of your UI and UX means hiring a professional team that is already created, has well-established communication and workflows, and is managed competently.
-This is also a totally remote opportunity, however, the benefits you get pay off the inability to meet your design and development team members in person.
+This is also a remote opportunity.
+However, the benefits you get pay off the inability to meet your design and development team members in person.

 Product UI/UX Outsourcing – Main Benefits

 Thus, outsourcing the creation of your user interface and experience turns out to be the most beneficial option since it provides you with the essential advantages.